winglang/wing/README.md

 ## Getting started 🛠️

+> 🚧 This is a pre-release, please see our [project status](https://www.winglang.io/contributing/status) for more details.

 If you'd just like to dip your feet in the water and see what Wing is all about, you can try it out in our [online playground](https://www.winglang.io/play/) or walk through the [interactive tour](https://www.winglang.io/learn/).

 When you're ready to start building your own Wing apps, you'll need to: